 Some clients come into my office highly concerned about how their divorce will affect their children.
 Others are engaged in all-out war with their spouses and drag their children into the mix, even though they don’t intend to.
 Not all parents may recognize this, but their words and behavior during a divorce can go a long way toward protecting children from trauma—as their family undergoes dramatic change—or amplifying it.

 Children don’t ask for a divorce, yet they are deeply and permanently affected when it happens to their parents.
 They are vulnerable to the negative fallout of their parents’ conflict: the arguments, accusations, the verbal abuse between parents, and in some cases, physical violence against one parent and/or against the children.
+Studies show that children of divorce feel sad and stressed and are at greater risk for problems like anger, disobedience, anxiety and depression.
 What can parents do to protect children from the ill effects of the divorce process?
 Here are 9 ways the courts and mental health professionals consider especially important.

 1. Present a united “positive” front about the divorce